raspberrypilearning/lineup/en/step_7.md

 --- /task ---

 --- task ---
-- Then you need to make sure you're passing the number of `rows` as a parameter to your blocks.
+- Then you need to make sure you're passing the number of `rows`{:class="blockmoreblocks"} as a parameter to your blocks.

 ```blocks
 when flag clicked